 CFO in each slot is corrected with its individual frequency error

-In order to minimize the impact of frequency error, RAN5 proposes to correct the mean phase in each slot.
+In order to minimize the impact of frequency error, RAN5 proposes to correct the mean phase in each slot and update subsequent processing as proposed for Q1-1.
 CFO option 2 in combination with mean phase correction results in no impact of frequency error on the phase continuity measurement.

 Q1-3: Does RAN5 see any other testing issue apart from issues raised by RAN4 above?